alexthecat123/Lisa-PCBs/README.md

 - All of the unmarked holes around the mouse port on the motherboard are for the 0.01uF capacitors (see the third page of the schematic).
 I don't know why Apple only chose to put a silkscreen around one of those capacitors, but they did, so I did the same in my replica.
 - You'll need to burn [this firmware](http://bitsavers.trailing-edge.com/bits/Apple/Lisa/firmware/341-0193-A.BIN) into your 2716 or 2732 before using the parallel card.
 I use a TL866 programmer for this task, but any EPROM programmer should work fine.
 Note that you need to duplicate the ROM contents if you're using a 2732 so that it fills up the entire 4K of the chip (just open the firmware in a hex editor, copy everything, and then paste it at the end of the file).

+## 3D-Printed Motherboard Mount
+If you're building yourself a DIY Lisa and don't have a motherboard tray for your motherboard, download and 3D-print the STL file in the 3D folder to make a nice little stand for your Lisa.
+It even has mounting holes for an RGBtoHDMI!
+Thanks to Andrew Diller for designing this!

 # Discrepancies From Actual Boards
 ## I/O Board
 - I haven't tested any of the battery circuitry, so I'm not sure if it actually works.
 But the rest of the board works just fine, so chances are the battery stuff does too.